ntibi/fog_chess/README.md

 - [ ] handle game leave

-- [ ] warn user on socket disconnect

 - [ ] switch memorystore to redis

-- [ ] when resizing to a really small window the pieces positions are shifted

 - [ ] store (and check ?) the game in backend to allow recovery

-- [ ] add popups/toasts/... to display info from backend

 - [ ] get good in frontend and design ¯\_(ツ)_/¯